 The RevTrak online payment system to purchase Student Metro Cards is now ready for use.
-Cards may be picked up at the school your child attends.
+Cards must be picked up at the school your child attends.
+Please bring a copy of the receipt as proof of purchase. .
 Please contact your school for dates and times.

 What goes into the decision to close schools, delay the openings or cancel after-school activities?
 Find the answers in the Q&A here:

 Who decides when the District is closed or school openings are delayed?

 The Superintendent of Schools makes the decision to close schools for the day or to delay the opening of school.